Choose a term below to find the meaning behind some of the most common legal malpractice insurance terms.

 Many insurers attach a copy of the insured’s application to the policy.
 This makes it part of the policy and “Warrants” the statements made as being absolutely true.
 Representations are those made by an insured that true to the best of their knowledge.
 The difference can be important if an insured has not done due diligence in check with all parties in a practice to make sure that all information is properly reported.

-Didn't find what you were looking for?
 Please give us a call or email us and we would be more than happy to answer any questions you have.